chris-tng/blog/_posts/2020-08-16-gradient-checkpointing-pytorch.md

 During the backward pass, the gradient checkpointing block needs to return $$ \frac{dL}{dx} $$.

 Since it's detached from the computation graph, it needs to recompute intermediate states to produce gradient for input x.
-The trick is to redo the forward pass with grad-enabled then compute the gradient of activations with respect to input x
+The trick is to redo the forward pass with grad-enabled and compute the gradient of activations with respect to input x.

 ```python
 detach_x = x.detach()